 What is a business valuation?

 A business valuation assesses the economic value of part or all of a business.
-Business valuations are used in a number of circumstances, including to determine the sale value of a business, to establish partner ownership, for tax purposes or even in divorce proceedings.
+Business valuations are used in a number of circumstances, including determining the sale value of a business, establishing partner ownership, for tax purposes, and even divorce proceedings.

-If you’re seeking financing from lenders, investment bankers or venture capitalists, you may need an ABV-certified professional to help carry out your business valuation.
-If you’re simply looking to understand how much your venture is worth, you can carry out your own analysis using one of the business valuation methods listed below.
+If you're seeking financing from lenders, investment bankers, or venture capitalists, you may need an ABV-certified professional to help carry out your business valuation.
+If you're simply looking to understand how much your venture is worth, you can do your own analysis using one of the business valuation methods listed below.

 [Read more: How to Calculate a Business Valuation]